HTML Caching vs Static Asset Caching

 You’ll notice that in my caching policy, I have the ‘Edge TTL’ and ‘Browser TTL’ as two different values.
 The reason for this is that the ‘Edge TTL’ determines how long Cloudflare keeps a cached piece of content, and the ‘Browser TTL’ determines how long the browser of a user should consider the content it has saved locally as current/valid.
 By having a lower ‘Browser TTL’, I’m ensuring that my user’s browsers are re-querying Cloudflare more often, ensuring that minimal stale content is served.
 Even though most of the time the content won’t have changed on Cloudflare’s side, this stops the user from seeing old data for up to weeks after it should have been updated.

-If you also use WordPress, I’d suggest implementing CloudFlare’s plugin.
+If you also use WordPress, I’d suggest implementing Cloudflare’s plugin.
 If you install and configure this plugin, you can have it clear a page’s cache when you update it.
-This means that, in my example, even though the cache lifespan is 1 month, If I change the content for one page, then the cache for that page only is cleared.
+This means that, in my example, even though the cache lifespan is 1 month, if I change the content for one page, then the cache for that page is cleared only.
 When I make a new post I clear the whole site’s cache as the archives and homepage need to be re-rendered, but that too can be done from within the plugin, saving me from having to log in to Cloudflare’s dashboard.

 Leave a Reply